 - Taylor & Francis

-Authors get a 25% discount on the publication costs.
-The discount is applied automatically by the publisher.
+Authors get a 25% discount on publicaton fees.
+The discount will be automatically taken into account by the publisher.

 Open Access funding by NWO